Rune580/LethalCompanyInputUtils/README.md

     internal static MyExampleInputClass InputActionsInstance = new MyExampleInputClass();
 }
 ```
-You could also opt for having the instance in the InputActions class.
+You could also opt for instantiating the instance in the InputActions class (Singleton-style).
 ```csharp
 public class MyExamplePlugin : LcInputActions
 {